-Yes, rebounder or mini trampoline can be enormously helpful in getting your lymphatic system in shape.
-Remember that your lymph doesn’t have an engine and rely on muscle contractions?
+Yes, a rebounder or mini-trampoline can be enormously helpful in getting your lymphatic system in shape.
+Remember that your lymph doesn’t have an engine and relies on muscle contractions?

 Rebounding can assure those contractions to push fluids through lymphatic vessels.

 In turn, it will lead to superb benefits:

 - Boosting immune function